sanju-mandal/AI-Driven-Mock-Interview-Platform/README.md

 **Features**
 <br>
 <br>
-**Personalized Mock Interviews:**&nbsp&nbsp Create custom interview sessions by specifying the job role, description, years of experience, and tech stacks.
+**Personalized Mock Interviews:**  Create custom interview sessions by specifying the job role, description, years of experience, and tech stacks.
 <br>
 <br>
-**AI-Driven Question Generation:**&nbsp&nbsp The application leverages the Google Generative AI model (gemini-1.5-flash) to generate relevant and challenging interview questions on the fly.
+**AI-Driven Question Generation:**  The application leverages the Google Generative AI model (gemini-1.5-flash) to generate relevant and challenging interview questions on the fly.
 <br>
 <br>
-**Real-time Feedback:**&nbsp&nbsp Receive instant, structured feedback on your answers, including an overall rating and specific areas for improvement.
+**Real-time Feedback:**  Receive instant, structured feedback on your answers, including an overall rating and specific areas for improvement.
 <br>
 <br>
-**Webcam and Microphone Support:**&nbsp&nbsp Practice your responses in a real-world setting with built-in webcam and mic functionality.
+**Webcam and Microphone Support:**  Practice your responses in a real-world setting with built-in webcam and mic functionality.
 <br>
 <br>
-**User Authentication:**&nbsp&nbsp Secure user registration and login system with password hashing and JWT-based authentication.
+**User Authentication:**  Secure user registration and login system with password hashing and JWT-based authentication.
 <br>
 <br>
 <br>